The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds

-In the present paper we discuss, for a hyperbolic-three manifold $Y$ with $b_1(Y)=0,$ a relationship between the existence of irreducible solutions to the Seiberg-Witten equations on $Y$ and the hyperbolic geometry of $Y$.
-As a testing ground, we explore this relationship for the first $50$ manifolds in the Hodgson-Weeks census, which is a (conjecturally complete) list of hyperbolic three-manifolds with volume $<6.5$ and injectivity radius $>0.15$ \cite{HW}.
-Our main application is the following. \begin{thm} Let $Y$ be one of the hyperbolic three-manifolds from the Hodgson-Weeks census listed in Table \ref{table1}.
-Then the Seiberg-Witten equations on $Y$ (for the hyperbolic metric) do not admit any irreducible solutions\footnote{This result (and the following Theorem $2$) takes as input the computations of the length spectrum provided by the \texttt{length\_spectrum()} method of SnapPy version $2.6.1$ \cite{CDGW}.
+In the present paper we discuss, for a hyperbolic-three manifold $Y$ with $b_1(Y)=0,$ a relationship between the existence of irreducible solutions to the Seiberg-Witten equations on $Y$ and the hyperbolic geometry of $Y.$ As a testing ground, we explore this relationship for the first $50$ manifolds in the Hodgson-Weeks census, which is a good approximation to the complete list of hyperbolic three-manifolds with volume $<6.5$ and injectivity radius $>0.15$ \cite{HW}.
+Our main application is the following. \begin{teor} Let $Y$ be one of the hyperbolic three-manifolds from the Hodgson-Weeks census listed in Table \ref{table1}.
+Then, for the hyperbolic metric, for any spin$^c$ structure the Seiberg-Witten equations on $Y$ (for sufficiently small perturbations) do not admit irreducible solutions\footnote{This result (and the following Theorem $2$) takes as input the computations of the length spectrum provided by the \texttt{length\_spectrum()} method of SnapPy version $2.6.1$ \cite{CDGW}.
 These are very accurate (especially for the small manifolds we are dealing with in the paper), but are not yet certified using interval arithmetic in the current version.
-There is promising work towards this end \cite{Trnkova2017} using the certified hyperbolic structure produced in \cite{HIKMOT2016}.}. \end{thm} The only previously known examples of Riemannian rational homology three-spheres with no irreducible solutions were provided by manifolds with positive scalar curvature, and the Hantzsche-Wendt manifold (the only rational homology three-sphere with a flat metric), \cite{KM}.
+There is promising work towards this end \cite{Trnkova2017} using the certified hyperbolic structure produced in \cite{HIKMOT2016}.}. \end{teor} The only previously known examples of Riemannian rational homology three-spheres with no irreducible solutions were provided by manifolds with positive scalar curvature, and the Hantzsche-Wendt manifold (the only rational homology three-sphere with a flat metric), \cite{KM}.
 In this sense, the manifolds in Table \ref{table1} are also the first examples of hyperbolic three-manifolds for which the set of solutions to the Seiberg-Witten equations is determined explicitly.

 As a direct consequence of Theorem \ref{Thm1}, the manifolds in Table \ref{table1} are \textit{$L$-spaces}, i.e. their reduced Floer homology groups $\mathit{HM}$ vanishes.
 This had been previously shown by Dunfield \cite{Dun} in the setting of Heegaard Floer homology; the latter is known to be isomorphic to monopole Floer homology (see \cite{KLT}, \cite{CGH} and subsequent papers).
 In fact, he has determined exactly which spaces in the Hodgson-Weeks census are $L$-spaces; in this regard, Table \ref{table1} comprises $23$ of the $28$ $L$-spaces with label less than $49$. \begin{remark} As a matter of nomenclature, we will refer to rational homology spheres admitting a metric with no irreducible solutions as \textit{minimal $L$-spaces}. \end{remark} As mentioned above, the proof of Theorem \ref{Thm1} exploits in an essential way the fact that the underlying manifold is equipped with a hyperbolic metric.
 While we do not know a direct way to relate the latter to the Seiberg-Witten equations, we use as stepping stone the spectral geometry of the Hodge Laplacian acting on coexact $1$-forms.
 Recall that on a Riemannian $3$-manifold with $b_1(Y)=0$ the Hodge decomposition implies the direct sum decomposition of $1$-forms